Healthy chocolate and vanilla bliss balls

 chocolate vanilla bliss balls in a bowl

-• They will keep well in the fridge (in an airtight container) for about a week.
+• They will keep well in the fridge for about a week, when stored in an airtight container.

 • You can use coconut butter instead of coconut oil, for a more creamy, fudgey consistency.